Bit's maintainers use anonymous analytics and error reporting to improve the overall quality of Bit.

 To help prioritize new features and bug fixes, Bit can collect anonymous statistics about its usage.

 You will be notified of it the first time you run a Bit command on a new installation of Bit.

-Most actions using Bit are done locally, and not all errors are reported back to Bit’s issue tracking, or to the community slack.
+Most actions using Bit are done locally, and not all errors are reported back to Bit.
 As a result, it is hard to understand what are the outstanding issues in Bit, and which parts of the system require more maintenance.
 Additionally, Bit tracks some usage metrics to better understand how developers are using the system, in order to help prioritize new features and areas which require additional work on the developer experience.

 Masking Sensitive Information

 Error messages and commands may contain private information such as the name of a component, remote Collection and occasionally names of files in a project.
 We consider it as private data, and thus will not send it to the analytics platform.
 Bit masks all private data in a command or an error message prior to sending it, so only actual usage data is sent.